sting-ioc/sting/docs/project_setup.md

 ## Configure Maven

-To configure Maven to support Sting you need to add a dependency on the library as well as configure the compiler to use the Sting annotation processor.
+To configure Maven to support Sting you need to add a dependency on the annotations library as well as configure the javac compiler to use the Sting annotation processor.

 The Sting annotations are included in the `sting-core` artifact.
 To add this library to your Maven project, simply add the following to your `pom.xml`: